 The academic departments at Pfeiffer offer an excellent graduate experience on both the Charlotte and Raleigh-Durham (Marriage and Family Therapy only) campuses.
 These include Master's degrees in Business Administration, Business Administration/Leadership, Financial Fraud Investigation, Health Administration, Health Administration/Business Administration, Health Administration/Leadership, Education, Marriage and Family Therapy, Practical Theology, and Leadership, all offered on the Charlotte campus.
-The Master of Physician Assistant Studies is offered in Albemarle, NC.
+The Master of Physician Assistant Studies and Occupational Therapy Programs are offered in Albemarle, NC.